-- Do not cheat! - You will receive a zero for any assignment/exam/etc. where cheating has occurred. - Misconduct is reported through the university's system - You may discuss problems and approaches with other students - You may not copy or transcribe code from another source
+- Do not cheat! - You will receive a zero for any assignment/exam/etc. where cheating has occurred - You will fail the course if you cheat more than once - Misconduct is reported through the university's system - You may discuss problems and approaches with other students - You may not copy or transcribe code from another source